LakshmiRajan05/Logistic_Regression_on_HR_Attrition/README.md

   7. Calculate variance inflation factor (VIF), remove features with VIF>10
   8. split data into train and test data sets
   9. Import regression model, train it using training data
-  10. 10.Predict the test data using trained model, find confusion matrix and calculate accuracy
+  10. Predict the test data using trained model, find confusion matrix and calculate accuracy